 Adaptive reuse of the built environment has long been part of our urban history, often benefiting the local economy, environment, and societies across the world.
 However, in most parts of Asia, little time and effort have been invested to explore and uncover the value of repurposing buildings.
 For most, the preferred option is still to demolish existing structures to make way for newer, shinier and bigger developments.

 In Hong Kong, the government's revitalization of industrial buildings scheme encourages retrofitting of unused industrial buildings.
-Launched in 2009, a sector that has taken a key interest in recent years is the data center providers.
+A sector that has taken a key interest in recent years are data center providers and investors.
 Although there is limited land supply, Hong Kong offers robust telecommunications infrastructure, reliable power supply with a comparatively lower tariff, proximity to the Chinese market, knowledgeable professionals, government support and security, pro-business environment, investment in sub-sea cables and many more benefits to the service providers.
 As demand for cloud computing, big data and mobility continue to rise exponentially, converting these industrial buildings into data centers significantly improves speed to market.
 With its high ceilings, high floor loads and flexible floor plates necessary for a data center, on average, it only takes 16 months from purchase of property to being operational compared to 29 months for an equivalent new build facility.
+The revitalisation scheme was launched in April 2010, put on hold in 2016 but expected to be reinstated 2019.
+The scheme is also attracting owners of industrial buildings to consider many other uses such as hotels, entertainment facilities and housing.

 Other reasons include unlocking a property's unrealized potential to capture a new market or capitalize on the unique value, heritage, history or location of an existing asset.